 Standard Statutory Tasks The children in Year 2 are assessed using the Statutory Standard Tasks during the year.
 The children in Year 6, at the end of Key Stage 2, are assessed using Statutory Standard Tasks in accordance with the Government Policy.

-CHILDREN WITH SPECIAL NEEDS Any child with learning difficulties in any area of the curriculum will receive extra support from both the class teacher and classroom assistants, working in a small group or individually on specific tasks aimed at tackling areas of difficulty.
+CHILDREN WITH SPECIAL EDUCATIONAL NEEDS Any child with learning difficulties in any area of the curriculum will receive extra support from both the class teacher and classroom assistants, working in a small group or individually on specific tasks aimed at tackling areas of difficulty.
 The special needs coordinator gives advice, helps set up programmes of support and monitors Special Needs across the school.
 Occasionally we might ask for extra support or advice from the local authority’s Pupils Support Service (IPS) and if this occurs parents are always consulted.

 Culworth Church of England Primary Academy The Green Culworth Banbury Oxon OX17 2BB